 Pre-booked time slots are required for all members and guests.
-Tickets are available online only and not sold onsite.
-You can also still book the Scenic Safari and enjoy the Zoo from the comfort of your car.
+Tickets are available online only and not sold onsite, and cash is also not being accepted.
 Plan your visit ahead of time with a new walking route map.
+Indoor pavilions and gift shops have recently reopened, however restaurants are now only offering outdoor and takeaway dining.
 Everything else you need to know about what to expect can be found on the Toronto Zoo website.

-Terra Lumina is back with its enchanted 1.5 km.
-(1,000 m.) experience.
+Terra Lumina is back with its enchanted 1,000 m (1.5 km) experience.
 Dress appropriately for the weather (and view their health & safety precautions) for this nighttime, immersive walk.
 Tickets must be reserved ahead of time.

 Limited gift shops are also open throughout the zoo.

-The museum’s onsite restaurant and courtyard café Diwan currently takes reservations.
+The museum’s onsite restaurant and courtyard café Diwan is currently closed.

 The museum is open to the public from Thursdays to Sundays.
 Timed-entry tickets are strongly encouraged as visitors are not guaranteed entry without pre-booking.
 The museum is running at limited capacity to support physical distancing.

-The café at MOCA by Forno Cultura is also open, while the Art Metropole project shop Clouds & Horizon remains closed until further notice.
+The café at MOCA by Forno Cultura open for takeaway, however, it’s prohibited to eat inside the museum.
 Here’s everything you need to know to plan your visit to MOCA.